steadylearner/faceio_example/README.md

 export const useAuthentication = () => useContext(AuthenticationContext);
 ```

-There are many lines of code but most of them are from [the getting started doc from FACEIO](https://faceio.net/getting-started) webiste.
+There are many lines of code but most of them are from [the getting started doc from FACEIO](https://faceio.net/getting-started) website.
 They are modified and included at context/authentication.tsx with React provider API to help you use it inside React app.

 If you read the doc, you will find they give you **enrollNewUser, authenticateUser, restartSession and handleError** functions.
 You can think enrollUser to register, authenticateUser to login and restartSession is something you can use when one of them had any problem.

-In their official example, handleError logs a message to console but it is better to return value so you can reuse in somewwhere else easily later.
+In their official example, handleError logs a message to console but it is better to return value so you can reuse in somewhere else easily later.
 Therefore, you can use this function instead with [react-toastify](https://www.npmjs.com/package/react-toastify) or others to show notifications.

 ```js
 const handlefaceIoError = (error) => {